Cinderella (franchise): Cinderella Castle

 Cinderella Castle is the fairy tale castle at the center of two Disney theme parks: the Magic Kingdom at the Walt Disney World Resort, and Tokyo Disneyland at the Tokyo Disney Resort.
 Both serve as worldwide recognized icons and the flagship attraction for their respective theme parks.
 Along with Sleeping Beauty Castle, the Castle is an iconic symbol of The Walt Disney Company as a whole.

 Prince Charming Regal Carrousel

 Prince Charming Regal Carrousel (formerly Cinderella's Golden Carrousel) is an authentic carousel ride in the Magic Kingdom at Walt Disney World Resort.
 Similar attractions under varying names can be found at two other Disney parks, including Tokyo Disneyland and Hong Kong Disneyland.
 This 90-horse carousel plays organ-based Disney songs during the two-minute ride period.
 Hand-painted scenes from Disney's Cinderella can be seen on the ride; hence the name "Prince Charming".

 L'Auberge de Cendrillon

 L'Auberge de Cendrillon (French for Cinderella's Inn) is a restaurant located in Fantasyland in Disneyland Paris, which opened in 1992 with the park.
 It is themed to the Disney movie Cinderella.

 Cinderella Castle Suite

+A suite, which can be compared to the size of a master bedroom and bathroom in an average house, exists inside the upper levels of Cinderella Castle.